feideconnect/feideconnect-authengine/docs/accountchooser.md

 Make sure an account map is matching the new authentication source in the config.json: `accountMaps` map.

-If appropriate add a new entry in `disco2.json` to add an entry in the accountchooser selector dialog.
+If appropriate add a new entry in the `disco`-section in `config.json` to add an entry in the accountchooser selector dialog.

 Inspect the `getVisualTag()` function in `Account.php` to implement an appropriate visual tag for storing an representation of the authenticated accounts in the account chooser.